-Choon and Yen will next be in the USA, based in Atlanta GA, in 2017.
-Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.
+Choon and Yen occasionally return to the U.S. and are available to visit congregations.
+Email them or the Mission Connections office (Destini.Hodges@pcusa.org) to extend an invitation to visit your congregation or organization.

 About Choon and Yen Hee Lim’s ministry

 Choon Lim is the regional liaison for East Asia that covers Taiwan, China, Japan, South Korea and North Korea.
 He provides support for partner churches, strengthens the work of mission personnel by providing guidance and pastoral care, and implements regional strategies.
 He has a special focus on North Korea, where people are hungering for food and for the good news of Jesus Christ.
 He also works to help effect reconciliation between the two Koreas.
 Choon is supported in this ministry by his wife, Yen Hee.

 More than 1.5 billion people, about 38 percent of the population of Asia or 22 percent of all the people in the world, live in East Asia.
 Japan and South Korea rank among the 10 most advanced economies in the world.
 While China’s economy is not as advanced as South Korea’s or Japan’s, the total economic output of its 1.3 billion people makes it the second largest economy in the world.
 Taiwan is also home to a thriving economy and is considered to be a developed country by the International Monetary Fund.
 North Korea, however, is one of the world’s poorest and least developed nations.
 In terms of Christian influence, South Korea has the highest percentage of Christians than any other Asian nation, with about 30 percent of the people claiming affiliation with a church.
 Chinese Christianity has experienced remarkable growth in recent years, and the Chinese government reports about 25 million believers.
 The percentage of people claiming to be Christians in Japan, North Korea, and Taiwan is relatively small.